 - Take a piece of paper or open a text document.

 - On the first line, write down whatever stray negative thought you can think of.
 An easy place to start is by looking for something, anything, to complain about – since a complaint basically IS a negative thought.
+If you can’t find something to complain about, try to consider the things you might be seeking to eliminate or wipe out from your life.
+What do you want to get rid of, and why?
+This kind of negative sentiment can be a starting point.

 - On the next line, write a challenge to that thought.
 I could be a clarifying question (such as “Why do you feel that way?”), or an observation about reality that counters the negative thought (like in the rainy day example above).
+You might also find “is it really so bad?” an effective approach, if you can sort of imagine a reason why it might not be so bad.
+“Hey, at least it’s not [something worse]” may also be a highly effective approach.
+Even when things are bad, we can usually admit to ourselves that there are even worse things.

 - If you still feel any negativity at all, write down another negative thought on the next line.
 Perhaps the thought will be in response to your challenge or perhaps it will be about another subject entirely.